 Mmm.
 Taking pork to a new level of delicious yumminess.
-Showy enough for Valentine’s Day but easy enough to make often!
+Showy enough for Valentine’s Day or Easter but easy enough to make often!
 This bacon-wrapped garlic-herb pork tenderloin is so decadent!

 This recipe starts with one pound of pork tenderloin.